HW-SWeL/BMUSE/README.md

     * location of the chrome driver.
 2. Create/edit your list of urls file.
 3. Package with maven: `mvn clean package` from the top level *Scraper* folder or the *core* folder.
 4. Inside the `core > target` directory you will find two jars.
 The fat jar is called `core-x.x.x-SNAPSHOT.jar` and the skinny jar is `original-core-x.x.x-SNAPSHOT.jar`.
 Run the fat jar however you wish via maven or the command line, e.g., `java -jar core-x.x.x-SNAPSHOT.jar`.
+This will run the file scraper.

 Note: Running this will produce a `localProperties.Properties` file, which can be ignored.
 It is simply used to maintain an auto-incrementing count of the number of sites scrape (a.k.a. the `contextCounter`).
 You can reset this count to 0 by deleting the `localProperties.Properties` file.